Imagine a world where you could get feedback on that dreaded assessment you’ve been putting off.

 “A lot of [students]…have really good time management skills, but adding that extra layer of study on top of it means things get crushed,” explained Ms Hillier.
 “Sometimes it can impact on family relationships, sometimes it can impact on their studies and paid work.
 So it’s a little bit of a balancing act in the first couple of months of uni to try and get all of that working.”

-“One learning adviser is allocated to the Open Foundation program…which is fantastic for students doing those programs.
-They get a lot of intensive and one-on-one personal assistance from her, so that helps a lot of those students, particularly the ones that are feeling more nervous than others,” she elaborated.
+“We have learning advisors allocated to the Enabling Pathways programs…which is fantastic for students doing those programs.
+They get a lot of intensive and one-on-one personal assistance, so that helps a lot of those students, particularly the ones that are feeling more nervous than others,” she elaborated.

-Academic Learning Support are able to help you through all stages of your study program.
+Academic Learning Support are able to help you through all stages of your study program, from Enabling through to your PhD.
 These include developing your academic writing, improving your study skills, providing course specific maths and statistics support and assisting with English language skills.

 What’s the catch?
 None!

-Make the most of self-help resources, drop-in clinics, workshops and student consultations to help you ace university – all for free.
+Make the most of self-help resources, online workshops and student consultations to help you ace university – all for free.

-No need to stress if you can’t make to campus!
-You can also book phone, Skype and e-consults.
-You can even bring a friend to an appointment, which is really handy if you’re both working on the same assignment or doing a group task.
+You can even add a friend to your Zoom appointment, which is really handy if you’re both working on the same assignment or doing a group task.
+Just let the advisor know the student number of all the students coming with you, and they’ll send Zoom links to everyone.

 Academic Learning Support can help organise your timetable or optimise your time management so you get the most out of your revision strategies.